muchurammahesh/To-Do-List/README.md

 ## Overview

 This application allows users to create a list of tasks they want to accomplish.
-You can add new tasks, mark them as complete, edit existing tasks, and delete tasks when they're no longer needed.
-The app stores your tasks in the browser’s local storage, so your list remains saved even after you close or refresh the page.
+You can add new tasks,  and delete tasks when they're no longer needed.

 ## Features